rust-lang/rust/README.md

 Notice that you will have to re-run the last step of the preparations above when your toolchain changes (e.g., when you update the nightly).

+You can also set `-Zmiri-start-fn` to make miri start evaluation with the `start_fn` lang item, instead of starting at the `main` function.

 ## Contributing and getting help

 Check out the issues on this GitHub repository for some ideas.
 There's lots that